Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/dqc/catalog.md

 - Add description for this catalog.

 :::info
-Currently, we don't offer many features on catalog, but that's an important part of the further plans, will keep developing in next versions.
+Currently, we haven't offered many features on catalog, but that's an important part of management.
+We will keep developing in next versions, check our [blog](/blog) for updating please.
 :::